Table of contents

 - Easy to access

-Your Demat Account is quite simple to access.
 You can access your shares using any device or from any location.
 Investing in a future with financial security is now easier and more accessible than ever, thanks to a demat account.

-How to use demat account?
-A short guide
+How to use a demat account?

-- Use your client ID or account number to access your online Demat account.
+- Use your client ID or account number to access your online demat account.

 - Once you open your portfolio, you will be able to view holdings available in the form of stocks, bonds, or mutual funds.